massimopizzol/aligned-converter/README.md

 * In the LCI table, fill in the mandatory columns.
 Note that for import into Simapro brighway codes (values for the "Exchange input" column) are not needed.
 * Use exact dataset names in the "Simapro name" column to link with any specific foreground or background activity.
-* In the "Simapro type" column use "Raw", "Air", "Water", "Soil", "Waste", "Social", "Economic" to indicate exchanges
+* In the _Simapro type_ column use "Raw", "Air", "Water", "Soil", "Waste", "Social", "Economic" to indicate exchanges
-* In the "Simapro type" column use "Wastetotreatment" to indicate database processes of the waste treatment category
+* In the _Simapro type_ column use "Wastetotreatment" to indicate database processes of the waste treatment category
 * Uncertainty, sub-compartment of emission (e.g. "high-population"), and comments can not be included (they can be specified directly in the converted .csv file though)